openenergymonitor/emonpi/docs/wifiAP.md

 # 1) Install dhcp server

 	sudo apt-get install isc-dhcp-server

 # 2) Install Hostapd

+If your using RaspberryPi 3 simply

+	sudo apt-get install hostapd

-Need to use latest version (which requires compile) which supports EW-7811UN (rtl871xdrv chipset) in AP mode.
+If using Edimax EW-7811UN (rtl871xdrv chipset) need to use latest version of hostapd (which requires compile) which supports rtl871xdrv in AP mode.

 ```
 sudo apt-get install libnl-genl-3-dev libnl-3-dev